Select the whole Bay Area, or your specific county, for an in-depth look at the state of workers in your area:

 We asked our cross-sector Equity at Work Council to partner with the Bay Area Equity Atlas to use data to tell a more nuanced story about how workers are faring in our region.
 As a result of those efforts, we are excited to present the first ever State of Bay Area Workers tool, offering a well-rounded picture of work and workers in each Bay Area county and the Region as a whole.
 We hope community leaders, organizers, policymakers, funders and others will use this data to explore, learn, spark conversation, and make informed decisions about strategy, policy and practices that lead to the change we need.

-As the Bay Area’s economy has grown tremendously over the past few decades, most of the income growth has been captured by people in the highest-paid jobs.
-Pay for the highest-earning workers in Sonoma County has increased by 28 percent since 1980, while earned income has declined by 9 percent for low and middle-wage workers.
+Pay for the highest-earning workers in Sonoma County has increased by 32 percent since 1990, while earned income has declined by 8 percent for both low-wage and middle-wage workers.

 Universe includes civilian noninstitutionalized full-time wage and salary workers ages 25-64.
 See data sources here: https://nationalequityatlas.org/RWB

 Strengthening unions and other forms of organizing that build collective power among working people is essential to improving job quality, and can increase the availability of a skilled workforce.
-In the Bay Area, Native American and Black workers are most likely to belong to unions.
+In the Bay Area, Native American and Black workers in the Bay Area are most likely to belong to unions.
 But overall, more than five out of six workers in the region are not protected by union membership.

 Universe includes employed wage and salary workers, age 15 or older.
 Latinx include people of Hispanic origin of any race and all other groups exclude people of Hispanic origin.
 See data sources here: https://nationalequityatlas.org/RWB

-The Bay Area’s greatest asset is the people who live and work here.
-When everyone isn’t given a chance at family-sustaining work, it limits our collective economic potential.
-In 2019 alone, employment barriers and pay inequities cost Sonoma County’s economy an estimated $5 billion in unrealized GDP.
+In 2020 alone, employment barriers and pay inequities cost Sonoma County’s economy an estimated $5 billion in unrealized GDP.

 (GDP) Gross Domestic Product measures the dollar value of all goods and services produced in the region.
 GDP growth is in real terms (adjusted for inflation).
 Universe includes all people age 16 or older.
 See data sources here: https://nationalequityatlas.org/RWB